MichaelMar7/COMPSCI235-Assignment/checklist-delete-soon.md

 Maybe?
 Get lists and sets from csvdatareader and use them for the Repository class

 Memory Repository
--Users
+- Users
--All objects in domainmodel
+- All objects in domainmodel

 ## C requirements